This is a new service – your feedback will help us to improve it.

 You can find more information about this indicator and related data on our Fingertips website.
 Fingertips is a data platform that contains a large range of indicators organised into topics, such as tobacco, mental health, and mortality.

-View adult smoking prevalence data.
+View smoking prevalence data.

-View the adult smoking prevalence definition.
+View the smoking prevalence definition.

 Visit the smoking profile on Fingertips for more information on smoking.